OCR-D/ocr-d.github.io/docs/guide.md

 ## `ocrd tool` -- Working with ocrd-tool.json

-This command helps you explore and validate the information in any [ocrd-tool.json](#ocrd-tool-json).
+This command helps you to explore and validate the information in any [ocrd-tool.json](#ocrd-tool-json).

 The syntax is `ocrd ocrd-tool /path/to/ocrd-tool.json SUBCOMMAND`